Description

 9 En Suite Bedrooms (5 with Sea Views); 2 Double Bedroom Owner’s ‘House’ with bathroom and shower room, large living room, renewed kitchen, pretty private garden.

-The premises are held under the terms of a rare and valuable INTERNAL repairing lease where the council is responsible for the structure including the roof, windows, balcony and exterior decoration.
+The premises are held under the terms of a rare and valuable special lease where the council is responsible for the structure including the roof, windows, balcony and exterior decoration and in late 2025 they painted the back and front, fixed any roof work needed, guttering all cleared, windows all redone and restored, fixed any doors etc…

 A Georgian Grade II Listed property at the heart of Weymouth Sea Front close by the famous Queen Victoria Jubilee Clock, opposite the sandy beach.